FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 ### Scenarios

-A scenario is one use case of a specific message type, as identified by key attributes name and msgType in messageAttribGrp attribute group supported by `<message>`.
+A scenario is one use case of a specific message type, as identified by key attributes name and msgType in the messageAttribGrp attribute group supported by `<message>`.
 A scenario name is stored in the scenario attribute of `<message>`.
 If there is only one use case for a message type, then scenario need not be populated.
-It defaults to “base”.
+It defaults to "base".
-Scenarios must be unique per message type and it is an error to have more than one `<message>` element of the same type without a scenario since they would in effect be duplicates of scenario “base”.
+Scenarios must be unique per message type and it is an error to have more than one `<message>` element of the same type without a scenario since they would in effect be duplicates of scenario "base".

 This standard imposes no naming convention for scenarios.
 Implementers are free to choose names that are meaningful in their business.